Volunteer: Become a SAIL Leader

 How do I volunteer?

-Become a SAIL Leader.
-The first step is to complete a SAIL Leader Application.
-We also require a copy of your fitness certification (or equivalent degree) and CPR certification.
+In order to become a SAIL leader the first step is to complete the SAIL Leader Application.
+As part of the application, we require copies of your fitness certification (or equivalent degree) and CPR certification.

 We also recommend you review the SAIL Leader Volunteer Role Description to learn more about what SAIL Leaders' responsibilities include.